Find your perfect number plate using our search. Matches to names, numbers, initials... anything!

 A breakaway cable controls the brakes of a braked trailer.
 Non-braked trailers should use a suitable strong and short cable or chain.
 This will keep the trailer attached to the car and stops the front of the trailer making contact with the road if the caravan is separated from the car.

-If you break down or there is an accident, it might be helpful to create a kit the following items:
+If you break down or there is an accident, it might be helpful to create a kit containing the following items:

 You should bear in mind that vehicles towing will be slower to move off, and stop, and sharp bends may be more difficult to manoeuvre.
-Reversing can also be difficult so practise and be comfortable before you make long journeys.
+Reversing can also be difficult so practice and be comfortable before you make long journeys.

 You should ensure the area around and behind you is clear before starting to move.
 Be aware of children and pedestrians, and ask someone to guide you if possible.